whoisyersinia/1.3-and-1.4-Assessment-Libhub/README.md

 ### Already have an account?

-If the user tries access a page that has a login-requried attribute, which includes the borrowing, lending page, as well as the personal dashbord, they will be redirected to the login page.
+If the user tries access a page that has a login-requried attribute, which includes the borrowing, lending, as well as the personal dashboard pages, they will be redirected to the login page.
 Here, like any other login page, you can enter either the username associated to your account or the email and enter the password as well.
 If you don't have an account the link *Sign up now* will take you to the sign up page.

 <figure>
     <img src="./assets/images/login.png" width="850px" height="475px">